-Every now and then, you run into a situation where you might need an SSL/TLS certificate.
+Every now and then, you run into a situation where you might need an SSL (or TLS, as they nowadays usually actually are) certificate.
 You could always generate a self-signed one – but that won’t be trusted by anyone, so that’s no bueno.
-You could also order one online, even for free – but that’s kind of cumbersome,…Continue reading How to export the SSL/TLS certificate from a website using PowerShell?
+You could also order one online, even…Continue reading How to export the SSL (or TLS) certificate from a website using PowerShell?

 This article explains another small but significant gotcha you “just need to know” when working with certificates and certification authorities, and you – just like me – are for some reason still using Windows as your workhorse.
 I’ll go through how to export the private key that has been stored…Continue reading How to export the private key from your Certificate Signing Request on Windows?